Chevalier Jackson

-Biography
+Early life and education

-Jackson was born in Pittsburgh, Pennsylvania.
+Jackson was born November 4, 1865, in Pittsburgh, Pennsylvania, the second of William Stanford Jackson and Katherine Ann Morage's three sons.
 He went to school at the Western University of Pennsylvania (now the University of Pittsburgh) from 1879 to 1883, and received his MD from Jefferson Medical College in Philadelphia.
 He also studied laryngology in England.

+Career and research

 His work reduced the risks involved in a tracheotomy.
 He essentially invented the modern science of endoscopy of the upper airway and esophagus, using hollow tubes with illumination (esophagoscopes and bronchoscopes).
 He developed methods for removing foreign bodies from the esophagus and the airway with great safety — a huge advance for a condition that previously had often been a death sentence, with a high mortality from the object itself or from complications of chest surgery in the 19th century.

 Jackson campaigned to put labels on all poisonous or corrosive substances to prevent ingestion accidents.
 Accordingly, the US Congress passed the Federal Caustic Poison Act of 1927, which has saved countless children from serious injury and death.
-He was awarded the Franklin Institute's Elliott Cresson Medal in 1929.
+He was elected to the American Philosophical Society in 1919 and was awarded the Franklin Institute's Elliott Cresson Medal in 1929.
 Jackson authored four monographs, twelve textbooks, and over 400 medical articles.
-Jackson was a professor at six different schools, including the University of Pittsburgh, Jefferson Medical College, Woman's Medical College of Pennsylvania (now Drexel University College of Medicine) and Temple University.
+Jackson was a professor at six different schools, including the University of Pittsburgh, Jefferson Medical College, University of Pennsylvania, Woman's Medical College of Pennsylvania (now Drexel University College of Medicine) and Temple University.

+Personal life

 Jackson married in 1899 and had a son, Chevalier Lawrence Jackson, known informally as "C.L.," who went on to become a professor at Temple University.
 He resided at Sunrise Mill.